spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Using the ADC (Analog Input Pins)
 =================================

+Flipper Zero use the VREF+ out mode.
+I prefer the the VREF+ input mode and use the VDDA (3.3 V) as reference voltage, This compensates for the measurement inaccuracy caused by VDDA variations.
+However the reference voltage for the Flipper is about 2.5 V and therefore the measurement range is from 0 to 2.5 V.

 `apin@ ( a -- u )` returns the ADC value (12 bit, 0 ..
 4095) from one of
 the analog pins A0 to A2 (0 ..
 2).
 Here I use the A0 to control the
 delay.